-- 5. The Parish Council has one Bank account: - 6.
+- 5. The Parish Council has one Bank current account (Community) and one savings account. - 6.
 A community Account at Barclays with cheque and internet banking facilities for the day-to-day payment of invoices and receipt of any income. - 7.
-The signatories to the accounts are: - Cllr Louise Robinson (Barclays & Barclays online) - Cllr Marjorie MacPherson (Barclays & Barclays online) - Cllr Justin Seldis (Barclays & Barclays online) - The Parish Clerk (Barclays & Barclays online) - 8.
+The signatories to the accounts are: - Cllr Louise Robinson (Barclays & Barclays online) - Cllr Marjorie MacPherson (Barclays & Barclays online) - Cllr Nick Bennett (Barclays & Barclays online) - The Parish Clerk (Barclays & Barclays online) - 8.
 Wherever possible, payments will be made using online banking.
 The process of operating the online account will be subject to the rules and security authorisation process of Barclays Bank.
 Cheques and online payments must be signed by 2 authorised signatories to the account.